 My Total Revenue (Until Today) On Udemy

 Fast-forward a few years on Udemy, and as the platform grew and I kept putting out more courses and improving existing ones, my revenue grew as well over time.

-If we check my total revenue made on Udemy up until today (June 2021), here is how much I made in total in the platform:
+If we check my total revenue made on Udemy up until today (April 2023), here is how much I made in total on the platform: